toextendmylimits/system_design/rate-limiter.md

     Cons:
     1. Spike in traffic at the edges of a window could cause more requests than the allowed quota to go through.
 6. Sliding window log algorithm
+   1. The algorithm keeps track of request timestamps.
+Timestamp data is usually kept in cache, such as sorted sets of Redis [8].
+   1. When a new request comes in, remove all the outdated timestamps.
+Outdated timestamps are defined as those older than the start of the current time window.
+   1. Add timestamp of the new request to the log.
+   1. If the log size is the same or lower than the allowed count, a request is accepted.
+Otherwise, it is rejected.

+  Pros:
+  Rate limiting implemented by this algorithm is very accurate.
+In any rolling window, requests will not exceed the rate limit.

+  Cons:
+  The algorithm consumes a lot of memory because even if a request is rejected, its timestamp might still be stored in memory.